199ocero/mailifyflow/README.md

  - Create a new IAM user and add them to the group you created.
  - Once the user is created, obtain the access key and secret key, and ensure you use the same region where your Amazon SES is set up.

 Lastly, the system uses jobs, so you will need to run `php artisan queue:work` for the local environment.
 For production, you will need to use a tool like `supervisor` and Laravel provides [documentation](https://laravel.com/docs/11.x/queues#running-the-queue-worker) for this.
+Additionally, the system having scheduled commands and you need to setup your server using the provided [guide.](https://laravel.com/docs/11.x/scheduling#running-the-scheduler)
 ## Authors

 - [Jay-Are Ocero](https://github.com/199ocero)